ziap/sudoku/readme.md

 ### Running

-Currently the only way to input a puzzle is through a file.
-We'll test with this case from Wikipeia which is designed against brute force algorithms.
+Currently, the only way to input a puzzle is through a file.
+We'll test with this case from Wikipedia, which is designed against brute force algorithms.

 ![](https://upload.wikimedia.org/wikipedia/commons/e/ed/Sudoku_puzzle_hard_for_brute_force.svg)